enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Solution 2: Replacing the native function `pthread_create` and disabling the security threads**

-It is important to notice that the two threads, we would like to avoid, have something in common, the first and third arguments are `0`:
+It is important to notice that the two threads, we would like to avoid, have something in common.
+Looking at them, we observe that the first and third arguments are `0` as shown below:
 ```c
 pthread_create(&newthread, 0, (void *(*)(void *))monitor_pid, 0);
 pthread_create(&newthread, 0, (void *(*)(void *))monitor_frida_xposed, 0);